sagarrakshe/alphaTouch/README.md

 ![F image](https://raw.github.com/sagarrakshe/alphaTouch/master/_assets/F.png)

+## Contribute

+To conribute to `alphaTouch` start forking the project and send the pull requests.
+Here is the [issue list](https://github.com/sagarrakshe/alphaTouch/issues).

 ## Comments, Suggestion

 If you have any suggestions or some problem regarding `alphaTouch` feel free to ping me at `sagarrakshe2@gmail.com`